Denoising¶

 Trained Model¶

-Run denoising via the CLI using a YAML configuration file:
+Denoising is performed via the command-line interface using a YAML configuration file:

 cryosiam denoise_predict --config_file=configs/config_denoising.yaml

-- Loads the trained denoising model and your tomogram/s
+- Loads the trained denoising model and the input tomogram(s)

-- Writes denoised volumes to the output folder (and optional intermediates)
+- Writes denoised tomograms to the specified output directory

 Example Configuration File¶